-Absences: If you miss a class or a portion of a class, it is your responsibility to obtain the lecture notes and any class assignment given out during the classes you missed.
+Absences: If you miss a class, it is your responsibility to obtain the lecture notes and any class assignment given out during the classes you missed.
 I will not redo the lecture individually for any person who missed a class or give out my lecture notes for the missed classes.
 Missing a class during which I give an assignment (such as a change in exam date) does not excuse you from the assignment.
 It is your responsibility to contact classmates or me either before your missed class period or as soon after missing the class as possible.
-[I will try to post class document camera notes on the class' Blackboard site or on my website at http://JulietHahn.com.]
+[I will post document camera notes at http://JulietHahn.com.]

 Students with Disabilities: Students who have special conditions as addressed by the Americans with Disabilities Act should notify the professor of the course immediately.
 Academic Dishonesty: Academic dishonesty in any form will not be tolerated.
 University regulations on academic honesty will be strictly enforced throughout this course.
-Drop Date: The last date to drop this class without academic penalty (W) is 9/12 F. Last day to withdraw from the class is 11/14 F Cell Phones and Electronic Devices: Please turn off cell phones and electronic devices before entering the classroom.
+Drop Date: The last date to drop this class without academic penalty (W) is 2/12 R. Last day to withdraw from the class is 4/10 F Cell Phones and Electronic Devices: Please turn off cell phones and electronic devices before entering the classroom.
 Use of cell phones is strongly discouraged in the classroom.
 You may not use your cell phone as a calculator during an exam or quiz.
-Pre-requisite (or co-requisite) : MATH 111 (You must have credit for or be currently enrolled in this math class.)
+Prerequisite (or co-requisite): MATH 111 (You must have credit for or be currently enrolled in this math class.)
 Co-requisite: CHEM 101 L (You must be enrolled in the lab class at the same time as the lecture.)

 Schedule of Reading Assignments: Please plan ahead.
 Here is your entire semester schedule.
-We will spend about 4 class lecture periods per chapter and will cover each chapter consecutively until the end of the semester.
+We will spend about 2 to 3 class lecture periods per chapter and will cover each chapter consecutively until the end of the semester.
 We will cover Chapter 1 to Chapter 10 (skipping Chapter 6).
 This reading assignment schedule is not chiseled in stone and may change during the semester.
 (Exam & Quiz dates are chiseled in stone.)
 I suggest that you skim the chapter before the material is covered in class and actually read (in detail) the sections covered in class after the material has been gone over in class. (skim = read introduction, conclusion, flip through book noting the major examples, figures and section headings in the chapter) I cannot cover every detail in the textbook if I need to cover all the needed chapters, so I skip around.
 (This is why you should read after I go over the material in class.)
 You will receive homework problems (assigned using the Mastering Chemistry online tutorial and homework program that accompanies your textbook).

 Exams (E) will take up an entire class period.
 Quizzes (Q) will be given in the last 15 minutes of class.